 The board members receive a standard annual retainer, which is paid quarterly, for attendance at meetings and other official activities for which attendance is required or desirable.
 The retainer is adjusted for inflation effective the month following the Annual Meeting.
-The standard retainer effective April 1, 2020 through March 31, 2021 was \$71,575.
-The standard retainer effective April 1, 2020 through March 31, 2021 was \$71,575.
-The standard retainer effective April 1, 2020 through March 31, 2021 was \$71,575.
-The standard retainer effective April 1, 2021 through March 31, 2022 is \$73,007.
+The standard retainer effective April 1, 2021 through March 31, 2022 was \$73,007.
+The standard retainer effective April 1, 2022 through March 31, 2023 is \$74,686.
 An additional position retainer is paid for specified leadership roles on the board that involve an increased level of activity and time commitment.
 The leadership roles designated to receive the additional position retainer above the standard retainer, and the percentage of additional retainer, are as follows: Board Chair (20%); Board Vice Chair (10%); Audit Committee Chair (10%); Compensation, Risk, and Governance Chairs (5% each).
 In addition to the standard retainer and leadership position retainers, additional compensation may be provided to a director for extraordinary time and effort in the service of AgriBank and its shareholders.
 Such compensation is provided in the amount of \$1,000 per additional day of service, and is paid at the discretion of the board upon request of the individual director performing the additional services.
-No extraordinary compensation was paid during the current year.
+Extraordinary compensation of \$60 thousand was paid in 2022 in connection with the search for the outside director in 2021.
 Directors are also reimbursed for reasonable travel and expenses incurred.